Dammouz/ListIP/README.md

 # ListIP
-An old project replace by the existing tool Angry IP Scanner
+An old project replaced by the existing tool Angry IP Scanner